The finance sector has advanced over the past decade with developments in computer processing and smartphone technology.

-To deal with these challenges, the industry is turning to innovation and application of advanced scientific techniques like quantum technology.
+To deal with these challenges, the finance industry is turning to innovation and application of advanced scientific techniques such as quantum technology.

-Thus far, reasons have existed to believe that when applied to finance, quantum computing could solve growing problems in critical areas including cybersecurity.
+Thus far, reasons have existed to believe that when applied to finance, quantum computing could solve growing problems in critical areas, including cybersecurity.

-Using quantum computing would exponentially increase the speed of these transactions, allowing institutions to scale their processing with less costs as opposed to employing more human or IT resources.
+Using quantum computing would exponentially increase the speed of these transactions, allowing institutions to scale their processing with fewer costs as opposed to employing more human or IT resources.

 Qubits are more flexible and allow for a combination of 0s and 1s simultaneously, as compared to previously where data had to be either a 0 or a 1.

 The Open Source Strategy Forum (2017) indicates “Quantum Computing… with key open source initiatives will change the financial services industry forever”.

-One cannot read data encoded in quantum states because they shapeshift by changing states and as such prevent eavesdropping, in addition to other techniques hackers may attempt.
+One cannot read data encoded in quantum states because they shape-shift by changing states and as such prevent eavesdropping, in addition to other techniques hackers may attempt.

 As with most opportunities, there will also be risks, as Ascent (2017) states: